vuquangkhtn/problems-solving/interview-questions/react.md

 ### What are Higher Order Components(HOC)?
 <!-- id: p|p^V2r_Zd, noteType: Basic-66869 -->

-Put simply: just a React Component that wraps another one.Detailed explanation: Higher Order Component is an advanced way of reusing the component logic.
-Basically, it’s a pattern that is derived from React’s compositional nature.
-HOC are custom components which wraps another component within it.
-They can accept any dynamically provided child component but they won’t modify or copy any behavior from their input components.
-HOC are pure components and enable: 1.
-Code reuse, logic and bootstrap abstraction 2.
-Render Highjacking 3.
-State abstraction and manipulation 4.
-Props manipulation
+- A HOC is a component that wraps another component to reuse logic.
+- It’s a pattern leveraging React’s compositional nature.
+- HOCs don’t modify the input component’s behavior; they compose it.
+- Benefits include:
+  - Code reuse and logic abstraction
+  - Render hijacking
+  - State abstraction/manipulation
+  - Props manipulation

 ### In which lifecycle event do you make AJAX requests and why?
 <!-- id: z)(}a@a$=*, noteType: Basic-66869 -->

-AJAX requests should go in the componentDidMount lifecycle event.
-Reason: You can’t guarantee the AJAX request won’t resolve before the component mounts.
-If it did, that would mean that you’d be trying to setState on an unmounted component, which not only won’t work, but React will yell at you for.
-Doing AJAX in componentDidMount will guarantee that there’s a component to update.
+- Perform data fetching in `componentDidMount` (or `useEffect` in function components).
+- Ensures the component is mounted before calling `setState`.
+- Avoids updates on unmounted components.

 ### How do you tell React to build in Production mode and what will that do?
 <!-- id: uJ}BIoh[@B, noteType: Basic-66869 -->

-Typically you’d use Webpack’s DefinePlugin method to set NODE_ENV to production.
-This will strip out things like propType validation and extra warnings.
-On top of that, it’s also a good idea to minify your code because React uses Uglify’s dead-code elimination to strip out development only code and comments, which will drastically reduce the size of your bundle.
+- Configure your bundler to set `process.env.NODE_ENV = 'production'`.
+- Enables production optimizations and removes development warnings.
+- Minify code to leverage dead-code elimination and reduce bundle size.

 ### What is JSX (JS XML)?
 <!-- id: xq?sv-se$N, noteType: Basic-66869 -->

-Basically it provides syntactic sugar for the React.createElement() function, giving us the simple ways to create React components with HTML like template syntax.
+- JSX is syntax sugar for `React.createElement()`.
+- It lets you write component templates in HTML-like syntax that compile to JavaScript.

 ### What is React?
 <!-- id: OL!DT=<3S=, noteType: Basic-66869 -->